-a) An examiner may examine any entity, including any affiliate of such entity, from which the examiner, the examiner's spouse or dependent child has obtained a credit card in accordance with paragraph 1 (B) (2) (a) above.

-A "related entity" means an entity in which the examiner, the examiner's spouse or dependent child owns or controls more than ten percent of its equity, or a partnership in which the examiner or his or her spouse is a general partner.

-- b) An examiner may examine the affiliate of any entity from which the examiner, the examiner's spouse or dependent child: - i.
-Has a loan secured by residential real property in accordance with paragraph 1 (B) (2) (a) above. - ii.
-Has an overdraft protection line. - iii Is borrowing against the cash value of a life insurance policy.
+- a.
+An examiner may examine any entity, including any affiliate of such entity, from which the examiner, the examiner's spouse or dependent child has obtained a credit card in accordance with paragraph 1(B)(2)(a) above. - b.
+An examiner may examine the affiliate of any entity from which the examiner, the examiner's spouse or dependent child: - i. has a loan secured by residential real property in accordance with paragraph 1(B)(2)(a) above; - ii. has an overdraft protection line; or - iii. is borrowing against the cash value of a life insurance policy.